advikasonti/cse15l-lab-reports/LabReport3.md

 ##  Researching Commands (find)

 ### Option 1: -name
-The `-name` command searches for files with the given string in the name and returns a full list of them.
+The `-name` command searches for files or directories with the given string in the name and returns a full list of them.

 #### Example 1
 In the code block below, I searched for files that begin with the word `History` in the title, and it returned a list of all of the files in `written_2` that contained that in the name.